 Many digital marketing agencies could more accurately be called social media management agencies with a side dish of email, CRM, or SEO services thrown in for good measure.
 Social media is where people are.
 They get to your blog through social.
 They get to your website through social.
 They get everywhere else from the central nervous system of the web, social platforms.
-And managing the pages, posts, and tailored posts across multiple social channels is a full-time job – unless you have a great social media management dashboard to do the heavy lifting.
+And managing the pages, posts, and tailored posts across multiple social channels is a full-time job - unless you have a great social media management dashboard to do the heavy lifting.
 Other software might be optional.
 This is not.
-There are, again, a slew of choices in this space, but our personal favorite should be fairly obvious.
+There are, again, a slew of choices in this space, but our personal favorite for social media management should be fairly obvious.

 Planning your social media for 2018?
 Don't miss any key dates, download our free social media calendar to make sure you're on top of trending events.

 Email might still be at or near the top when it comes to digital marketing, but however ironic it may sound, it's not when it comes to communication.
 At least not fast communication.
 The choice of the pros (and consumers) in this area has shifted to messaging apps like Slack.
 Across demographics and geographics, instant messaging platforms have become by far the most used apps on smartphones, and even major businesses are using chatbots within them to handle basic customer interactions.

 Use a project management tool to keep everyone on track